Despite many failures, this Chartered Accountant cleared her CA Final exams in 5th attempt with exemption in 4 subjects

 - Hello, I am Preeti Dalal, a qualified chartered accountant, and a CA practitioner hailing from Delhi, India.

-- Growing up I always wanted to be a doctor but as my parents wouldn’t be able to afford that I had to drop the idea of medical school and instead took up commerce.
+- Growing up I always wanted to be a doctor but as my parents weren't able to afford that I had to drop the idea of medical school and instead took up commerce.

 - The idea of CA came to me when my Math & accountancy teacher mentioned that the CA course is the toughest to conquer.
 And just like that the urge to pursue CA got stuck in my mind.